backerman/useful-uls/README.markdown

 ## License ##

-&copy; 2011 Brad Ackerman.
+&copy; 2011 Brad Ackerman N1MNB.
 This code is licensed under the [WTFPL][WTF]; the repository also includes copies of [jQuery][JQ] and [960.gs][960], which are both licensed under your choice of GPL or MIT.